Does paid advertising help you sell ebooks?

 If 120,000 doesn’t create good sales volume, I doubt paying to increase my reach will have any positive effect.

 Amazon.
-KDP Select PPC was only available to those who are enrolled in Kindle’s Select programme and have granted exclusivity to Amazon.
+KDP Select PPC was only available to those who are enrolled in Kindle’s Select program and have granted exclusivity to Amazon.
 However, it is now available to all authors, I believe.

 I was enthusiastic about this service and set up an ad immediately.
-It means ads on Amazon book pages, which is exactly where you want a book ad to be.
-But oh dear.
+It means ads on Amazon book pages, which is precisely where you want a book ad to be.
+But oh, dear.

 Amazon has some way to go with this.
 I set up my first ad a few months ago.
 The first problem was that my author name was reversed in the ads.
 Instead of Derek Haines, it reads Haines, Derek.